verbal-autopsy-software/website/content/authors/4_melina_raglin/_index.md

 ---
 # Display name
-name: Jason Thomas
+name: Melina Raglin

 # Username (this should match the folder name)
 authors:
-- 2_jason
+- 4_melina_raglin

 # Is this the primary user of the site?
 superuser: false